CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/quickstart.rst

 the dataset object.
 This options will be used by the TopicsModel when receiving a text, because the text will be preprocessed with the same options.

-The ngrams='tri' option means that trigrams will be generated on words that appear together many times.
+The ngrams='tri' option of the preprocess_dataset() function means that trigrams will be generated on words that appear together many times.
 For example, 'disk', 'operating' and 'system' appears together many times, so a trigram 'disk_operating_system' will be generated.

 .. emphasize-lines counts from 1, not from the number specified in :lineno-start:
-:emphasize-lines-in-source-code: 25,32,42 <-- -19+1 = 7,14,24
+:emphasize-lines-in-source-code: 55-59,66,76 <-- -49+1 = 7-11,18,28

 .. literalinclude:: ../../../examples/demo.py
     :linenos:
-    :lineno-start: 19
+    :lineno-start: 49
     :language: python
-    :lines: 19-44
+    :lines: 49-78
-    :emphasize-lines: 7,14,24
+    :emphasize-lines: 7-11,18,28